optimizely/nuclear-js/docs/src/docs/07-api.md

 _added in 1.1_

-Serialization method for the store's data, by default its implemented as `Nuclear.toJS' which converts ImmutableJS objects to plain javascript.
+Serialization method for the store's data, by default its implemented as `Nuclear.toJS' which converts ImmutableJS objects to plain JavaScript.
 This is overridable for your specific data needs.

 ```javascript